Why it All Started

 I am affected by RP (retinitis pigmentosa) which steals peripheral vision, light sensitivity, acuity and eventually most or all of one’s eye-sight.
 So reading text on paper without assistive technology is impossible unless it is large, clear and uncluttered.

-In late 2014, I began looking for my 2015 weekly planner.
+In late 2014, I began looking for my 2015 large print calendar.
 After checking several local “big box” stores I saw the same offerings that while claiming to be “large-print” didn’t come close to meeting my needs.
 The print was not very large, they used colored text that was not high contrast and was hard to see plus there was little room in which to write.

-I then started searching the internet because we’re told that everything you need can be found there.
-I took a chance on one that looked good online, but when it arrived, it clearly wasn’t much better than what I’d already found.
+I then started searching the internet for vision impaired products.
+I did because everyone knows that anything you need can be found there.
+I took a chance on one big print calendar that looked good online, but when it arrived, it clearly wasn’t much better than what I’d already had.

 The Beginning of the Beginning

 By the end of January of 2015, I accepted that if I was ever going to have a weekly calendar that I could easily use, I’d have to make it myself.
-So knowing the features I needed, I took marker and ruler in hand.
-It took less than an hour to lay out my ideal calendar design.
+So, knowing the features I needed, I took marker and ruler in hand.
+It took less than an hour to lay out my ideal low vision calendar design.